Ollie

 'I struggle to ollie higher'

-'Put your front foot a bit more towards the tail (centered rather than near the bolts) to raise the nose faster, and lift both feet, more especially the back foot.
-Shift them slightly forward while in the air for better control.'
+'Put your front foot a bit more toward the tail (centered rather than near the bolts) to raise the nose faster, and lift both feet, more especially the back foot.
+Shift them slightly forward while in the air for better control'

 Helpers